microsoft/vscode-docs/docs/csharp/debugger-settings.md

 ## Logging

 You can optionally enable or disable messages that should be logged to the output window.
-The flags in the logging field are: 'exceptions', 'moduleLoad', 'programOutput', 'engineLogging', and 'browserStdOut'.
+The flags in the logging field are: 'exceptions', 'moduleLoad', 'programOutput', 'browserStdOut' and 'consoleUsageMessage'.

+There are also advanced options under 'logging.diagnosticsLog' that are meant for diagnosing problems with the debugger.

 **Availability**